Wallace-Chen/OpenSeaBot/README.md

    PRIVATE_KEY=''
    API_KEY=''
    ```
    where `API_KEY` is your api key to the opensea.
-You may apply [here](https://docs.opensea.io/reference/request-an-api-key).
+You may apply [here](https://docs.opensea.io/reference/request-an-api-key). `WALLET` is your wallet address, `PRIVATE_KEY` is the private key to your wallet, and `MNEMONIC` is the seed phrases of your wallet.
 6. Cofigure proper values in the `./run.js`:
    ```
    const NFT_CONTRACT_ADDRESS = ''; // the NFT address of your interest to buy